pantheon-systems/wp-saml-auth/README.md

 SAML authentication for WordPress, using [SimpleSAMLphp](https://simplesamlphp.org/).
 When activated, and provided access to a functional SimpleSAMLphp application, this plugin permits authentication using any of the protocols supported by SimpleSAMLphp.

+The standard user flow looks like this:

-End users can log in via SimpleSAMLphp using a button added to the standard WordPress login view.
-When the button is clicked, the `SimpleSAML_Auth_Simple` class is called to determine whether the user is authenticated.
-If the user isn't authenticated, they're redirected to the SimpleSAMLphp login view.
-If they are authenticated, they will be signed into WordPress as their corresponding WordPress user.
-If no such WordPress user exists, one will be created.
+* User can log in via SimpleSAMLphp using a button added to the standard WordPress login view.
+* When the button is clicked, the `SimpleSAML_Auth_Simple` class is called to determine whether the user is authenticated.
+* If the user isn't authenticated, they're redirected to the SimpleSAMLphp login view.
+* Once the user is authenticated with SimpleSAMLphp, they will be signed into WordPress as their corresponding WordPress user.
+A new WordPress user will be created if none exists.
+* When the user logs out of WordPress, they are also logged out of SimpleSAMLphp.

+A set of configuration options allow you to change the plugin's default behavior.
+For instance, `permit_wp_login=>false` will force all authentication to go through SimpleSAMLphp, bypassing `wp-login.php`.
+Similiarly, `auto_provision=>false` will disable automatic creation of new WordPress users.

 See installation instructions for full configuration details.